Tail-behavior roadmap for sharp restart: Sharp restart

 We consider a general task with completion time $T$, a positive-valued random variable.
 To this task we apply restart with a deterministic timer $ \tau $, a positive parameter.
 Specifically, we operate according to the following three-steps \emph{sharp-restart algorithm}.
 Step I: initiate simultaneously the task and the timer.
 Step II: if the task is accomplished up to the timer's expiration -- i.e. if $T\leq \tau$ -- then stop upon completion.
 Step III: if the task is not accomplished up to the timer's expiration -- i.e. if $T>\tau$ -- then, as the timer expires, go back to Step I.

-The sharp-restart algorithm generates an iterative process of independent and statistically identical task-completion trials.
-This process halts during its first successful trial, and we denote by $T_{R}$ its halting time.
+The sharp-restart algorithm generates an iterative process of independent and statistically identical task-completion trials.\footnote{We note that this process appears also in the context of preventive maintenance \cite{BH}-\cite{BP2}.} This process halts during its first successful trial, and we denote by $T_{R}$ its halting time.
 Namely, $T_{R}$ is the overall time it takes -- when the sharp-restart algorithm is applied -- to complete the task.
-The algorithm is a non-linear mapping whose \emph{input} is the random variable $ T$, whose \emph{output} is the random variable $T_{R}$, and whose (single) parameter is the deterministic timer $\tau $.
+The algorithm is a non-linear mapping whose \emph{input} is the random variable $T$, whose \emph{output} is the random variable $T_{R}$, and whose (single) parameter is the deterministic timer $\tau $.

 Stochastically, the \emph{input-to-output map} $T\mapsto T_{R}$ is described as follows:

 where $T_{R}^{\prime }$ is a copy of the random variable $T_{R}$ that is independent of the random variable $T$.
 The top line on the right-hand side of Eq. (\ref{21}) corresponds to the Step-II scenario of the sharp-restart algorithm, and the bottom line corresponds to the Step-III scenario.
 Indeed, if the Step-III scenario occurs then, as the timer expires, the task-completion process is restarted anew; the random variable $T_{R}^{\prime }$ is the halting time of the restarted process.